 Mizan ul-Haqq (“The Balance of Truth”) – written by the Christian Karl Pfander (1803–1865) who has been called “the greatest of all missionaries to Mohammedans.”
 Pfander debated Kayranawi in 1854.
 The Balance of Truth was updated by W. St. Clair Tisdall in 1910.

-For a modern response to Izhar ul-Haqq see Gordon Nickel, “A Gentle Answer to the Izhar ul-Haqq.”
+For a modern response to Izhar ul-Haqq see Gordon Nickel, “A Gentle Answer to to the Muslim Accusation of Biblical Falsification.”

 Muḥammad Abū Zahra (1898-1994) — Muḥāḍarāt fī l-naṣrāniyya.
 I haven’t found this in English.